MSE News

-If you pay for energy by topping up and you're on a traditional (non-smart) meter, you should've received at least five government energy support vouchers by now – two for £66 each and up to four for £67 each.
-Yet almost a third haven't been redeemed and some will have expired.
-Here's what you can do if you haven't got yours, you're having problems redeeming them or if you've an expired voucher.
+If you pay for energy by topping up and you're on a traditional (non-smart) meter, you have just days left to redeem your six Government energy support vouchers worth £66 or £67 each before they expire on Friday 30 June.
+Here's what you can do if you haven't got your vouchers, you're having problems redeeming them or they've expired.

-Households in England, Scotland and Wales with a domestic electricity account are getting a non-repayable grant of £400 between October 2022 and March 2023.
-Five payments have already been made: the first two, worth £66 each, were made in October and November, while a third, fourth and fifth, worth £67 each, were made in December, January and February.
-A sixth and final payment of £67 is being made this month.
+Households in England, Scotland and Wales with a domestic electricity account got a non-repayable grant of £400 between October 2022 and March 2023.
+This was paid in six instalments: the first two, worth £66 each, were made in October and November, and another four, worth £67 each, were made between December and March.

-Yet over 1.9 million vouchers delivered to households between October 2022 and January 2023 have yet to be redeemed, according to the latest official statistics.
-Meanwhile PayPoint and the Post Office – the firms processing the vouchers – say that nearly a fifth (19%) of vouchers issued for October and November 2022 have now expired without being used – meaning 100,000s of households are missing out.
+Yet over 1.7 million vouchers (15%) – worth over £110 million in total – have yet to be redeemed, according to the latest official statistics.
+Meanwhile, earlier figures from the firms processing the vouchers – PayPoint and the Post Office – showed that nearly a fifth (19%) of vouchers issued for October and November 2022 had expired without being used (PayPoint and the Post Office couldn't share more recent figures).

 If you're struggling to pay for energy, whether you're on prepay or not, see our Energy bill help guide.

 By default, vouchers issued under the scheme are valid for 90 days.
-While they can be reissued up to the scheme closing date on 30 June 2023, you'll likely need to contact your supplier to arrange this.
-So for ease, you may be better off using your voucher as soon as you get it, so you don't forget and end up losing out.
+Expired vouchers can be reissued, though you'll need to contact your supplier to arrange this.

-If you're storing your vouchers to redeem later, bear in mind that most meters can only hold up to around £250 of energy credit at a time – so plan accordingly.
+And if you're storing your vouchers to redeem later, be aware that most meters can only hold up to around £250 of energy credit at a time.

 Not got your voucher, lost it or had it expire?
 Ask your supplier for a new one – they can reissue it

-As mentioned above, all eligible prepay users should have received at least five of their vouchers by now (two worth £66 each and three worth £67 each).
+As mentioned above, all eligible prepay users should have received all six of their vouchers by now.
 These will have been sent from your energy supplier by post, email or text message.

 If you haven't got yours, or if you did but have since lost it or it's expired, contact your energy supplier and it should be able to resend it.
 Some suppliers, such as E.on and EDF, are automatically reissuing expired vouchers if they can see that you've redeemed another month's voucher – as it's clear they have the correct data to reissue using the same details.